Glyka Nera: Geography

 Glyka Nera is situated on the eastern slope of the northernmost part of the forested Hymettus mountain.
 It is 11 km east of central Athens, and 11 km northwest of the Eleftherios Venizelos International Airport.
 Adjacent towns are Gerakas to the northeast and Paiania to the south.
-Motorway 64 passes north of the town.
+The A62 Hymettus Ring Road (formerly the A64 until 2024) passes north of the town.